AnacletoLAB/GRIP-Transformer/readme.md

 The code is designed to investigate the following questions:

+Conditioned generation of an interacting ncRNA partner given a target ncRNA sequence.

 Sequence diversity alone is not interpreted as evidence of robust conditioning on `RNA1`.